Financial Aid Guide: How to Apply For Financial Aid

 >>RELATED POST: How to Use the Net Price Calculator

-How can I get financial aid through your state?
+How can I get financial aid through my state?

 In many cases, you will apply through your college.
 Most students will only have to submit the FAFSA to be eligible for financial aid available through the state, federal and college funds.
 However, to receive state financial aid in some states you will have to complete a separate application.